awsdocs/aws-iot-docs/developerguide/thinggroup-index.md

 }
 ```

  The first time you enable indexing, AWS IoT builds your index\.
-You can't query the index if the indexStatus is `BUILDING`\.
+You can't query the index if the `indexStatus` is `BUILDING`\.

 ## Querying a Thing Group Index<a name="search-group-index"></a>

-The following command shows how to use the `search-index` CLI command to query data in the index:
+Use the search\-index CLI command to query data in the index:

 ```
 aws iot search-index --index-name "AWS_ThingGroups" --query-string "thingGroupName:mythinggroup*"